The Great OEM Training Scandal?

 By Ted Ings, Executive Director

-The end of the month frenzy is not limited to whether or not your dealer will hit the sales objective as there is the infamous online OEM training courses due.
+The end of the month frenzy is not limited to whether or not your dealer will hit the sales objective - as the infamous online OEM training courses are due.

 Knowing that if your dealer does not complete a certain percentage of the online courses, then you run the risk of not qualifying for specific OEM programs.